 To apply a new Glass Type from the database, you may make selections in two ways:

 - Select a Surface (with glazed areas) from the Façade Navigator in the application Section 188.8.131.52 (all glazing families on this surface will be updated)

 Several element families may be changed in the model and when complete, restart Revit to update all at the same time.
-Once Revit is restarted and the application is launched again, the new properties will update on the Dashboard and will also appear in Revit’s Type Properties.
+Assuming that the FenestraPro Glass Database has been loaded into Revit, the new properties will update the results on the Dashboard and will also appear in Revit’s Type Properties.
 When you first load your model into the application, the Glass Database will sync with Revit (it will be added to Revit’s internal list).
 This may require a one-time restart of Revit.

 If your Revit application is not installed on the C: Drive of your machine, FenestraPro may not find the path to operate correctly.
 Please contact us for more information and guidelines on how to set the correct path to Revit’s file structure.